 Or if you happen to be more on top of it than I am, you can even have your kid put it together themselves.
 It’s really easy.
 A little paint and a few accents and you are done!

-Leprechaun trap supplies:
+Simple Leprechaun Trap supplies:

-What I love about our Leprechaun trap is that it is oh so super simple, fast and cheap!
+What I love about our Leprechaun trap is that it is oh-so super simple, fast, and cheap!

 - bug catcher (found mine in Target for $3.
 But it’s seasonal, it might not always be there) In which case get a wooden Insect box.